 If you have a bit more time, or if you’re staying for a couple of days or more in the city, then we recommend visiting the following sites to get to know the true essence of Florence.

-There are now many tours being offered to the fans of the show Medici: Masters of Florence, where you can trace their steps of the actors and visit the main filming locations where it was filmed around the city.
+There are now many tours being offered to the fans of the show Medici: Masters of Florence, where you can trace the steps of the actors and visit the main filming locations where it was filmed around the city.

 These tours start from Piazza Signoria where each statue of the square hides a deeper meaning related to members of the Medici family.
-Then, you will move on to the Palazzo Vecchio’s courtyard to appreciate the Tower of Arnolfo where Cosimo the Elder was imprisoned, followed by a stroll along the Dante Alighieri district to arrive in Piazza del Duomo where you will discover the incredible story of the construction of Brunelleschi’s Dome and the Cathedral.
+Then, you will move on to the Palazzo Vecchio’s courtyard to appreciate the Tower of Arnolfo where Cosimo the Elder was imprisoned, followed by a stroll along the Dante Alighieri district to arrive at Piazza del Duomo where you will discover the incredible story of the construction of Brunelleschi’s Dome and the Cathedral.
 The tour includes entering the Cathedral where you will admire the largest frescoed surface in the world (3,600 square meters).

 You can then walk by St John’s Baptistery, where Cosimo de’ Medici used to pray, to learn about the scenes of the Gates of Paradise, a masterpiece by Lorenzo Ghiberti.
 You will also walk along the ancient Via Larga up to Palazzo Medici the first Renaissance palace in Florence, the private home of the Medici family for nearly two centuries.
 The tour includes the Magi Chapel, walking through the garden of the palace to discover the Antiquarium and finally, the Church of San Lorenzo in the Medici District with its stunning architecture and where you will see the tomb of Cosimo the Elder.
-The tours usually end with the Medici Chapels, where all the members of the family were buried, and which houses the “Treasure of St. Lorenzo”.
+The tours usually end with the Medici Chapels, where all the members of the family were buried, and which house the “Treasure of St. Lorenzo”.

 Florence is one of the most beautiful cities in Italy, there’s no doubt about it.
 That is why so many filmmakers choose it as a backdrop for their films (but that’s a story for another article).
 While most of the attractions around the city can be visited in one day, we still recommend spending a couple of days in this enchanting city in order to truly enjoy all that it has to offer.
 From history to art and culture, Florence is truly a magnificent city and while the Medicis are credited with much of its original development, it still managed to maintain its magnificence to this day.